kubeflow/examples/financial_time_series/README.md

 pip3 install google-cloud-bigquery==1.5.0 --user
 ```

 Once the package is installed, navigate back to the JupyterHub home screen.
-Our JupyterHub instance should be ready to run the code from the slightly adjusted notebook ```Machine Learning with Financial Time Series Data.ipynb```, which is available on this repository.
+Our JupyterHub instance should be ready to run the code from the slightly adjusted notebook ```Machine Learning with Financial Time Series Data.ipynb```, which is available [here](https://github.com/Svendegroote91/examples/blob/finance_example/financial_time_series/Financial%20Time%20Series%20with%20Finance%20Data.ipynb).
 You can simply upload the notebook and walk through it step by step to better understand the problem and suggested solution(s).
 In this example, the goal is not focus on the notebook itself but rather on how this notebook is being translated in more scalable training jobs and later on serving.